-For many Chinese graduate students at the College of Communication, Boston can seem like another world, with an unfamiliar second language, expectations that students speak more in class than back home, and assignments to write about an unfamiliar culture.
+For many Chinese graduate students at the College of Communication, Boston can seem like another world, with an unfamiliar second language, expectations that students speak more in class than back home, and having to write about an unfamiliar culture.
 (Just what the heck is Halloween?)

 Technology may offer a partial solution.
 Starting next week, COM is launching online workshops and a weekly webinar to introduce entering grad students from China to their school and the United States before they put a toe on campus.
 Face-to-face workshops will replace the online ones once students arrive at BU, continuing through the 2014–2015 academic year, says Stephen Quigley (SED’87), associate professor of public relations and one of the two designers of the initiative.
 The other is COM Assistant Dean Micha Sabovik (COM’96,’06).